zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 #### When Should You Use It?

-`tailwindcss-rails` is ideal for Zoisite applications that:
+`tailwindcss-zoisite` is ideal for Zoisite applications that:

 - Want to use [Tailwind CSS](https://tailwindcss.com/) without introducing a Node.js dependency or JavaScript build tools.